PallaviSharma04/Hotel-Booking-Cancellations-Python-Data-Analysis-Project/README.md

 ![Lead time and Cancellations](https://github.com/user-attachments/assets/e8d319f6-f103-402f-ba7d-76ddcac5a8eb)

 > The strip plot analyzing lead time and cancellations reveals a weak to moderate positive correlation.
 This indicates that while cancellations tend to increase as lead time extends, the relationship is not particularly strong.

+## Business Recommendations

+Based on the Exploratory Data Analysis (EDA), the following strategies can help reduce cancellations and optimize revenue:

+- **1. Pricing Strategies to Reduce Cancellations**: Higher ADR (Average Daily Rate) correlates with increased cancellations.
+Hotels should should adjust their pricing models that revises rates based on demand trends and seasonality.
+- **2. Strategic Discounts for Resort Hotels**: Resort hotels observes a higher cancellation rate compared to City hotels.
+To attract more customers, they should introduce weekend and holiday discounts, as well as early booking incentives to reduce last-minute cancellations.
+- **3. Addressing Seasonal Cancellation Trends**: January sees the highest cancellations, while August has the lowest.
+Hotels should launch marketing campaigns in January to boost bookings (e.g., New Year promotions) also analyzing competitor rates in January can help set a more competitive ADR.
+Additionally they can implement stricter booking policies during peak months (August) to maximize revenue and limit no-shows.
+- **4. Improve Quality of Services in Key Locations**: Since Portugal experiences a high cancellation rate, hotels in this region should enhance service quality, customer engagement, and brand trust to encourage more confirmed bookings.
+- **5. Managing High-Risk Market Segments**: Group and OTA bookings show the highest cancellation rates.
+Hotels should require deposits or enforce stricter cancellation policies for Online bookings also encourage direct bookings by offering exclusive discounts or value-added perks (e.g., free breakfast, late check-outs).
+- **6. Revising Deposit and Payment Policies**: Introducing a partial deposit policy instead of a fully no-deposit option may help lower cancellations while maintaining customer flexibility.
+Discounts or perks (e.g., free breakfast, room upgrades) for non-refundable bookings can encourage more secure reservations.

+**Final Takeaway**:
+> By adopting data-driven pricing, strengthening booking policies, and implementing targeted marketing strategies, hotels can effectively reduce cancellations, improve revenue, and enhance customer satisfaction.